Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-1.5 Performance Assessment – Board of Commissioners and its Members 1.5.1 The Board of Commissioners conducts an annual formal evaluation objectively to determine the effectiveness of the Board, its committees, and each individual Commissioner.
+1.5 Performance Assessment – Board of Commissioners and its Member 1.5.1 The Board of Commissioners conducts an annual formal evaluation objectively to determine the effectiveness of the Board, its committees, and each individual Commissioner.
 Apply

 1.6 Conflicts of Interest 1.6.1 Members of the Board of Directors with concurrent positions outside the corporation must obtain approval from the Board of Commissioners.
 A Commissioner notifies the Board of Commissioners and the chairman of the committee carrying out the nomination function, prior to accepting a new appointment as Director or Commissioner of a public company, other Director positions or other positions with a significant time commitment.